3401 Walnut Street, 459C

 Abstract: Hypothetical scenarios provide an essential alternative to field experiments for scholars interested in nudging behavior change, comprising a substantial proportion of the literature.
 Yet the conditions under which hypotheticals more or less accurately estimate real-world treatment effects is not well understood.
 To investigate, we identified five recent field studies of real-world nudges in distinct domains and designed four styles of hypothetical scenarios to approximate each of those five studies.
 This setup allows clear comparison of old field data with new hypothetical data.
 Across our 20 pre-registered experiments (N=16,071, n>200 per cell), we find that hypothetical scenarios accurately estimated the direction of treatment effects, but varied widely in estimating the magnitudes of those effects.
 None of our four designs reliably reduced estimation error.
 Instead, hypotheticals appeared most calibrated when real-world treatment effects were extremely small, a promising direction for future study.

-Linnea Gandhi and Duncan Watts, Predicting the generalizability of choice architecture interventions.
+Linnea Gandhi and Duncan Watts (Work In Progress), Predicting the generalizability of choice architecture interventions.

 For doctoral students studying a specific advanced subject area in computer and information science.
 The Independent Study may involve coursework, presentations, and formally gradable work comparable to that in a CIS 5000 or 6000 level course.
 The Independent Study may also be used by doctoral students to explore research options with faculty, prior to determining a thesis topic.
 Students should discuss with the faculty supervisor the scope of the Independent Study, expectations, work involved, etc. The Independent Study should not be used for ongoing research towards a thesis, for which the CIS 9990 designation should be used.